rogin/Snippets/Connect/Mirth.md

 _chris_: Does anyone know exactly what Mirth encrypts when you enable "Encryption" for a channel?

 (nothing back yet that he wanted to preserve here)

+April 2023 timeframe

+_tiskinty_
+I've used it, though I was not looking for database level so much as limiting the info available via the mirth api

+_chris_
+I never bothered to check: Mirth's API won't return a decrypted message to a client?

+_tiskinty_
+if includeContent is true, the API will return an encrypted string in the message's place.
+I can't speak to the security aspect of it, but it's plenty to prevent the average customer service rep from getting too much info.

+_chris_
+I would imagine that most environments won't give access to the database to anyone who isn't authorized to view that patient data.
+So basically the DBAs are okay to see that data, even if theoretically they should not have access to it.
+(Same with API access.)

+_agermano_
+I didn't realize the API returned the message encrypted.
+So it ends up getting decrypted on the client side? that seems less secure lol.

+_chris_
+I suspect it would only be decryptable if the client also had the key.
+If the API is coughing-up security keys that would be a huge problem IMO.

+_agermano_
+  13 hours ago
+It looks like [it does decrypt data](https://github.com/nextgenhealthcare/connect/blob/development/donkey/src/main/java/com/mirth/connect/donkey/server/data/jdbc/JdbcDaoFactory.java#L59) when reading message content from the database by default.
+However, the controller that handles the API call to get multiple messages [intentionally tells it not to decrypt when includeContent is selected](https://github.com/nextgenhealthcare/connect/blob/development/server/src/com/mirth/connect/server/controllers/DonkeyMessageController.java#L202-L207).
+I confirmed GET `/channels​/{channelId}​/messages` with `includeContent=true` returns encrypted content, but GET `/channels​/{channelId}​/messages​/{messageId}` returns decrypted content.
+I have the feeling the former is used when exporting messages, and you would likely decrypt on import.
+I don't think the message browser includes the content when making the first call, so it would decrypt on demand when you clicked on a message to view the content.

 ## Why do I see 'dxx' set in responseMap within the Source mappings?